 31N.-(1) The owner or occupier of any premises within a DPWCS area which is connected to the DPWCS for that DPWCS area must pay to the DPWCS licensee a tariff for, or in respect of, operating or maintaining the DPWCS.

-- (2) The tariff mentioned in subsection (1) - (a) is of such amount; and as the Agency may, with the approval of the Minister, by order in the Gazette, prescribe.
+- (2) The tariff mentioned in subsection (1)

+- (a) is of such amount; and

+- (b) is payable at such time or times,

+as the Agency may, with the approval of the Minister, by order in the Gazette, prescribe.